-After the success of our past two Women in Tax Leaders guides, we are
+After the success of our first Women in Tax leaders guide

 Our intention with this guide is to shine the light on the

-women who are taking strides in their fields.
-We want to show
+women who take strides in their fields, to show the progress

 Companies and individuals should take this opportunity to

 show the strengths in their teams.
 When the key word in tax